12 Signs You Are Being Monitored at Work (And What to Do)

 Monitoring is generally permissible on company-owned devices and networks

-Personal devices used for work occupy a grayer area, particularly where BYOD policies apply
+Personal devices used for work occupy a gray area, particularly where BYOD policies apply

 Employees have reduced privacy expectations on company systems — but not zero expectations